Return to Consciousness: A Philosophical Journey from Materialism to Meaning

 The framework aligns remarkably with quantum mechanics, suggesting that quantum fields might be the extrinsic appearance of fundamental conscious processes.
 It offers resources for understanding evolution as the complexification of dissociative structures.
 It even provides a framework for understanding mental health and illness in terms of dissociative boundary dysfunction.

-Part III: Cross-Cultural Convergence
+Part IV: Cross-Cultural Convergence

 This section reveals how analytic idealism converges with insights from contemplative traditions spanning cultures and millennia, while quantum mechanics’ founders independently arrived at consciousness-first conclusions.
 From Plotinus to quantum field theory, from Vedanta to Wheeler’s “it from bit,” multiple independent paths point toward the same fundamental recognition: consciousness, not matter, is primary.